diegzumillo/Ballbox/README.md

 ```

-You could also add torque with AddSphereTorque(world, sphere, torque) to make it spin, but I have neglected rotation in the spheres part so I'm not sure how useful that will be.
+You could also add torque with AddSphereTorque(world, sphere, torque) to make it spin, but I have neglected rotation in the spheres side so I'm not sure how useful that will be.
 But do use AddBoxForce() and AddBoxTorque() for boxes.

 # Notes